 The Anchor Is Often the Weak Link

 It's easy to focus on the rod and forget the fixing into concrete or steel.
 Anchor performance in fire is frequently the governing check, and not every anchor has fire-rated design data.
-Whatever the rod calculation says, the support is only as strong as the point where it meets the structure.
+Whatever the rod calculation says, the support is only as strong as the point where it meets the structure — so the anchor's fire data, not just its ambient pull-out, is what you need on file.

 Where Designs Go Wrong